-After suspension in any match the market goes haywire.
-Traders in a bad position exit, others scramble to open a good one.
+After suspension in any match, the market goes haywire.
+Traders in a bad position exit and others scramble to open a good one.

-There are many different reasons for this, although one of which is a stand out opportunity for me.
+There are many different reasons for this, one of which is a stand-out opportunity for me.

 If you look at the three graphs below it’s not hard to see when the goal went in.
 Looking at the second graph in the centre I’ve added a couple of pointers.

-After a goal the price dropped from 3.0 to 1.58.
+After a goal, the price dropped from 3.0 to 1.58.
 The graph doesn’t do the position justice as the price settled at 1.62.
-Looking at the graph it looks as though the price didn’t trade below 1.62 (mainly because of the volume matched after at them prices) although it did, and for a good minute or so (straight after goal).
+Looking at the graph it looks as though the price didn’t trade below 1.62 (mainly because the volume matched after at their prices) although it did, and for a good minute or so (straight after the goal).

 More importantly, you get to open a trade with far more potential upside than down.
-Laying below 2.0 is always a good idea anyhow, but opening a lay bet at 1.58 or even 1.62 would give you the position to have a trade open for a whopping 17 minutes without the market moving all that much against you!
+Laying below 2.0 is always a good idea anyhow, but opening a lay bet at 1.58 or even 1.62 would give you the position to have a trade open for a whopping 17 minutes without the market moving.
 Worst case, you would have to exit at 1.52 losing 6 ticks in the process.

 It’s also a good idea to think about which team scored here.
 If the goal was scored by the team considered to be the outsiders, there’s every chance the price will hold that bit longer.
-If the favourites scored it was that bit more expected and so the situation is a little different.
+However, if the favourites scored it was a bit more expected, so the situation is a little different.
 If the favourites scored first though, the price will be far lower, offering less financial liability for the risk of opening the trade.

-Strike rate with this method is considerably lower than other football trading strategies, although in terms of risk v’s rewards it’s one of the best I know!
+The strike rate with this method is considerably lower than other football trading strategies, although, in terms of risk, v’s rewards it’s one of the best I know.

 By laying the draw you are basically looking to open a position with the view of a goal being scored at some point.
 Once a goal is scored you trade out for a profit, or at least offset your position to reduce risk, leaving an increased payout on what you think will happen.

-As with any trading strategy, the aim of the game is just to win more often than you lose!
-Not just trade every game.
+As with any trading strategy, the aim of the game is just to win more often than you lose.
+Not to just trade every game.

 There are two main things to bear in mind when laying the draw.
 The price at which you open a position, and the likelihood of a goal.